hero media

 Patrolled

-Around the bend from buzzy (and often busy) seaside town Terrigal, you’ll find a wide expanse of golden-sand beach that’s much less crowded.
+Around the bend from buzzy (and often busy) seaside town Terrigal, you’ll find a golden-sand beach that’s much less crowded.
 It has an off-leash area for dogs and is a local favourite for surfing.
-The surf club has a café but less than a hundred metres down the road, Lagune serves up some epic coffee and focaccia sandwiches.
+Beach wheelchairs are available at this beach.
+The surf club has a cafe but we reckon you should walk less than a hundred metres down the road to Lagune, which serves up some epic coffee and focaccia sandwiches.
+Between Terrigal and Wamberal is Terrigal Lagoon, which is a popular spot for playing, paddleboarding and paddle boats.

 5. Pelican Beach